Eclmist/Spectre/README.md

 </p>

 # Introduction
-RTCore is the successor to [Elixir](github.com/Eclmist/Elixir), with emphasis on clean, highly tested code.
+Spectre is the successor to [Elixir](github.com/Eclmist/Elixir), with emphasis on clean, highly tested code.

-Written from the ground up in modern C++ (C++20), RTCore improves upon Elixir in the following areas:
+Written from the ground up in modern C++ (C++20), Spectre improves upon Elixir in the following areas:
   - Code quality improvements - adheres better to SE principles
   - Less over-enginnered - complexity only when it offers significant advantages
   - Test driven development - close to full unit-test coverage
   - SIMD acceleration with AVX2
   - Physically-based spectral rendering as a foundation

-RTCore continues to take inspiration from [SORT](http://sort-renderer.com/) and [PBRT](http://www.pbr-book.org/).
+Spectre continues to take inspiration from [SORT](http://sort-renderer.com/) and [PBRT](http://www.pbr-book.org/).

 # Requirements
 - Only CMake versions 3.8 and up is supported